sirusdas/gtasks-terminal/gtasks_cli/README.md

 ## Post-Installation Setup

-After installing the package, you can run the setup assistant to configure your environment:
+After installing the package, we strongly recommend running the setup assistant to configure your environment:

 ```bash
 python -m gtasks_cli.setup_assistant